sepiariver/recaptchav2/core/components/recaptchav2/docs/readme.txt

 It can also be used with the Login Extra as a preHook but this hasn't been tested as of v0.9-beta1.

+You must generate API keys for your domain here: https://www.google.com/recaptcha/admin and enter them into the System Settings before you can use ReCaptchaV2.

 USAGE EXAMPLE:

 [[!FormIt?